-Some digital scales can also monitor body fat by sending small, harmless electrical pulses through a user's body in an attempt to gauge body weight/density.
-However, body-fat scales have been found to be inaccurate by experts, since readings can be thrown off by a number of inconsequential factors including a person's level of hydration, a full bladder or foot calluses.
-That said, some experts say body-fat scales, if used regularly under similar conditions (at the same time of day, etc.), can be useful tools for monitoring progress.
-Body-fat scales can cost anywhere between $60 and several hundred dollars, depending on their capabilities.
+Some digital scales can also monitor body fat by sending small electrical pulses through a user's body in an attempt to gauge body weight/density.
+However, hydration levels, a full bladder or foot calluses can throw off body-fat scales causing inaccuracies.
+That said, some experts say, if used regularly under similar conditions (at the same time of day, etc.), a body-fat scale can be a useful tool for monitoring progress.
+They cost between $60 and several hundred dollars, depending on their capabilities.

-One last type, professional mechanical scales, (similar in look and style to those found in gyms and doctors' offices), is more accurate than those designed for home use.
-That's because professional mechanical scales employ a sturdier, heavy-duty lever arm to calculate weight rather than the delicate springs typically used in stand-on analog scales.
+Lastly, professional mechanical scales (similar to what you'd find at doctors' offices) are more accurate than those designed for home use.
+That's because professional mechanical scales employ a sturdier, heavy-duty lever arm to calculate weight rather than the delicate springs.
 As a result, they also have larger weight limits.
-They can accommodate users up to 500 pounds but tend to be bulky and can be quite expensive.
+They can accommodate users up to 500 pounds but tend to be bulky and quite expensive.
 Professional mechanical scales usually cost between $130 and a few hundred dollars.

-To choose the best bathroom scales, we looked for those models with the best feedback for accuracy and reliability.
+To find the best bathroom scales, we looked for positive feedback for accuracy and reliability.
 Scales that can be used by a broader range of people, such as those with higher weight capacities and wider platforms, are also given preference.
-Finally, we looked at both professional and user reviews to determine each scale's ease of use, from programming to daily functioning and display readability.
+Finally, we looked at both professional and user reviews to determine each scale's ease of use, from programming to daily functioning, and display readability.